mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ### *GraphX*

-A graph is mathematical model used to model relationships between objects.
+A graph is a mathematical model used to model relationships between objects.
 A graph is made up of vertices and edges.
 Vertices are the objects and edges are the relationships between them.
 A directed graph is where edges have a direction to them.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-18.png)

-Example of GraphX use cases are Google Maps, culculating multiple routes and showing the most optimal path, Linked in friends recomendations by looking at all your frinds and associations.
+Example of GraphX use cases are Google Maps, calculating multiple routes and showing the most optimal path, Linked in friends recommendations by looking at all your frinds and associations.